arnesson/cordova-plugin-firebase/README.md

 ```

 #### linkUserWithCredential
-Links the user account to an existing Firebase user account with credentials obtained using `verifyPhoneNumber()`.
+Links an existing Firebase user account with credentials obtained using `verifyPhoneNumber()`.
 See the [Android-](https://firebase.google.com/docs/auth/android/account-linking) and [iOS](https://firebase.google.com/docs/auth/ios/account-linking)-specific Firebase documentation for more info.

 **Parameters**: